Chronic Disease Management

 Great Plains Quality Care Coalition

-Our mission is to make healthcare in the Dakotas the best in the nation.
+Our Vision: Through collaboration and partnership, we aspire to make healthcare in the Dakotas the best in the nation.
 We have partnered with committed nursing homes, community leaders and healthcare organizations to improve the care in our communities.
 Better together.